Nowadays, when many good novels are turned into good films, it can be tricky to decide which to enjoy first, the book or the film based on it.

 Or don’t watch the film at all, to prevent it from influencing the way you view the book?

 As I read, scenes from the film came back to me.
-Since the film wasn’t bad — nor Scarlett nor Colin displeasing to the eye — this didn’t bother me.
+Since the film wasn’t bad — nor the actors displeasing to the eye — this didn’t bother me.

 But now I suppose the film has already influenced the way I approach the book, and some of the feelings it will trigger.

 It’s the train of thought that matters most in books, for me at least, and this cannot be recreated on the screen.
 Also, I prefer the slow characterization of books to the fast, visual one of films.

 But then I must admit that some films based on books are so good that if I get to see them first, somehow I feel that I don’t have to read the book after.
 Fight Club or The Atonement, for example.

-Not all films, but those like the ones mentioned in the beginning, which are well made and remain faithful to the original story.
+Not all films, but those which are made with passion and remain faithful to the original story.

 What comes first for you, the book or the film?